dhis2/dhis2-releases/roadmap/roadmap_short.md

 ##### [New Inputs for value types in Android App [ROADMAP-293]](https://dhis2.atlassian.net/issues/ROADMAP-293)
 Redesigned inputs for all value types in v41, improving data entry.
 Signature input and complete legend description enhance the experience.
 New fields have default settings, and admins have the option to opt-out via the Android Settings web app.

+##### [Import/export App DB  [ROADMAP-210]](https://dhis2.atlassian.net/issues/ROADMAP-210)
+Users can export an encrypted local database for troubleshooting, allowing admins to import the exact environment.
+This aids in diagnosing sync issues and ensuring data integrity.
+Access to the exported database requires credentials for security.

 ##### [Configurable basemap layer [ROADMAP-209]](https://dhis2.atlassian.net/issues/ROADMAP-209)
 DHIS2 Android App now supports custom map layers configured in Maps Web App.
 These layers are downloaded and displayed alongside default ones, enhancing mapping capabilities.